ClusterHQ/flocker/docs/labs/installer.rst

     mkdir -p ~/clusters/test
     cd ~/clusters/test

-Later on we'll put some files in this directory.
+Now we'll put some files in this directory.

 Get some nodes
 ==============